Fuwn/Hostess/README.md

 	- Alternatively you can use tmux, forever, or whatever you are most familiar with
 - `nginx` installed and running

-> Note: while Hostess does work on Windows, setting it up is not covered in this readme.
+> Note: while Hostess (chibisafe) does work on Windows, setting it up is not covered in this readme.
 It's up to you to install the neccessary dependencies

 ### Installing